 Refer to the User Experience section at the end of this document for a description of what end-users can expect after their accounts have been configured to require YubiKeys.

 - For each user (both admins and end-users) at least one (preferably two) of the YubiKeys listed in the Compatible devices section above.

 - Systems that are running any of the following operating systems, fully updated and for as long as they are supported by Microsoft:

 - Windows 10

-- Have a plan in place in case end-users lose their YubiKeys, to enable them to regain access to their accounts:
+- Have a plan in case end-users lose their YubiKeys, to enable them to regain access to their accounts:

 - Configure at minimum a primary and a backup YubiKey for each end-user.